Housing for older people

 - Advice on choosing the right accommodation for you

-Retirement housing might appeal to you if you like living independently but want the reassurance of knowing that assistance is on hand if there is an emergency, or if you want the option of socialising in a community of people in your age range.
+Sheltered housing might appeal to you if you like living independently but want the reassurance of knowing that help is on hand if there is an emergency.
+Or if you want the option of socialising in a community of people in your age range.

-Retirement housing tends to be built in a scheme of 20 to 40 flats or bungalows, which are linked to a 24 hour care alarm system and have a communal lounge.
+Sheltered housing is often built in a scheme of 20 to 40 flats or bungalows, which are linked to a 24 hour care alarm system and have a communal lounge.
 There is usually a scheme manager.

 Visit Age UK for more information about sheltered or retirement housing.